 To make subtle improvements to the skin and tissue surrounding your eyes, you demand a skilled surgeon — one with the training and experience to determine which techniques will best give you the more youthful look you want to achieve…and restore your self-confidence.
 Trust Westport plastic surgeon Dr. Ellen Mahony, fully certified by the American Board of Plastic Surgery.

-With Ellen’s upper and lower eyelid surgery in Connecticut, excess skin and fat are removed and soft tissue repositioned, to enhance your natural contours and better reflect your true expression and emotion.
+With Ellen’s upper and lower eyelid surgery, excess skin and fat are removed and soft tissue repositioned, to enhance your natural contours and better reflect your true expression and emotion.
 Vision problems caused by overhang of the upper eyelids can also be corrected.

 What’s the difference between laser and scalpel blepharoplasty?